MaciejBlaszczyk/AI/README.md

 If there is negaitve value : 1st output = 0     2nd output = 1

 If there is positive value : 1st output = 1     2nd output = 0

-# LinearGradientDescent

-Simple linear gradient descent algorithm.

-# CurseOfDimensionality1

-We have a hyperball with a radius equal to 1.0 inscribed inside a hypercube with edges length equal to 2.0.
-We randomly fill the hypercube with evenly distributed points.
-What % of those points would be inside the hyperball, and what % outside in the corners?

-# CurseOfDimensionality2

-We have a hypercube with edges length equal to 1.0.
-We randomly fill it with evenly distributed points.
-What is the ratio between the standard deviation of distance between those points and the average distance between them?

-# KNN

-The task is to prepare 4 plots showing how given areas of space would be classified by the following variants of k-NN:
-* Euclidean distance,  k=1;
-* Euclidean distance, k=5;
-* Mahalanobis distance, k=1;
-* Mahalanobis distance, k=5;